 b.
 Place the circuit breaker for the water heater at the main electrical panel in the OFF position.
 Verify there is no power to the unit(s).

-c.
-Locate DIP Switch 1 on each circuit board (located on each engine).
+- c.
+Open the front door and locate the main circuit board. - d.
+Locate DIP Switch 1 on each circuit board.

-Note: Eight control boards in iQ2001 and twelve control boards in iQ3001.
+Note: Three control boards in iQ751, Four control boards in iQ1001, and Six control boards in iQ1501.